Discover Rajasthan : Nature (Biodiversity / Fauna & Flora)

 The tiger, the star of Rajasthan

-The undeniable star of wildlife in the region is the Bengal tiger, which attracts tourists in droves to Ranthambore National Park.
+The region's undisputed wildlife star is the Bengal tiger, which attracts tourists en masse to Ranthambore National Park.
 The world's largest cat proliferated in India until the advent of the Mughal Empire.
-In the 16th century, Emperor Akbar introduced the concept of trophy hunting, which he practiced on the back of an elephant.
-The game occupies a beautiful place at the imperial table, where about forty meat dishes are served for the same meal.
+In the 16th century, Emperor Akbar introduced the notion of trophy hunting, which he practiced on the back of an elephant.
+Game took pride of place at the imperial table, where some forty meat dishes were served in a single meal.
 Emperor Jahangir had his hunting exploits recorded.
-During his first 12 years of reign, he killed 86 tigers and lions.
-But it was the British who introduced tiger hunting on a large scale.
-After the battle of Plassey in 1757, which put them in control of India, they offered a reward for every tiger killed.
-The idea was to rid the countryside of wild animals that were dangerous and therefore useless for the economic exploitation of the country.
-Eager for hunting parties that they considered as an elitist leisure, the English modified the practices of tiger hunting.
-From now on, they place themselves on the back of an elephant or a platform installed in a tree and make rabatteurs responsible for locating and flushing out the tigers to bring them back to them.
-The pictures taken of high ranking British personalities and their hunting record, often substantial, are not to be counted.
-Each Viceroy of India made it his mission to beat the record of the previous one.
-The maharajas were not to be outdone and boasted of their exploits.
-If the maharana of Udaipur killed 500 heads, the nawab of Tonk was proud to count 600.
-The maharaja of Kota was known to have customized his Rolls Royce Phantom with searchlights for night hunting and a machine gun.
-It is estimated that between 1875 and 1925, 80,000 tigers were killed.
-In 1947, at the time of the Independence, there were only 40 000 left.
-In 1972, a first national census counted only 1,872 cats.
-Indira Gandhi, then Prime Minister, promulgated a law to protect wildlife and established 29 sanctuaries in the country.
+During the first 12 years of his reign, he slaughtered 86 tigers and lions.
+But it was the British who introduced large-scale tiger hunting.
+After the Battle of Plassey in 1757 put them in control of India, they offered a reward for every tiger killed.
+The idea was to rid the countryside of dangerous wild animals, unnecessary for the country's economic development.
+Hungry for hunting parties, which they saw as an elitist pastime, the English changed the way tigers were hunted.
+From now on, they would stand on the back of an elephant or a platform in a tree, and bring in beaters to locate and flush out the tigers and bring them back to them.
+Countless photographs were taken of high-ranking British personalities and their often substantial hunting records.
+Each Viceroy of India made it his mission to beat the previous one's record.
+The maharajas were not to be outdone, boasting of their exploits.
+The Maharaja of Udaipur slaughtered 500 head, while the Nawab of Tonk boasted 600.
+The maharaja of Kota was known to have customized his Rolls Royce Phantom with night-hunting spotlights and a machine gun.
+Between 1875 and 1925, an estimated 80,000 tigers were slaughtered.
+By 1947, the time of independence, only 40,000 remained.
+In 1972, the first national census counted just 1,872 tigers.
+Indira Gandhi, then Prime Minister, promulgated a law to protect wildlife and set up 29 sanctuaries across the country.
 Project Tiger " is launched to save tigers from extinction.
-The program brought the population back to 3,500 by the early 1990s.
-But the destruction of the habitat outside the reserves and the poaching on a large scale put the species in great danger again.
-The Sariska Reserve had no tigers left in 2004.
-After the reintroduction of the species, there were 20 in 2018, while Ranthambore is looking forward to 81 by 2021.
-Long a subject of controversy, the counting of tigers is now done with the help of camera traps.
-The cameras are placed at strategic locations and are triggered by movement in front of the cell.
-As each tiger has a different coat, with distinct stripes, the images are carefully studied, which avoids counting the same animal twice.
+By the 1990s, the population had risen to 3,000.
+But habitat destruction outside the reserves and large-scale poaching once again put the species at great risk.
+In 2004, there were no tigers left in the Sariska Reserve.
+Following the reintroduction of the species, there will be 27 in 2022, while Ranthambore boasts 80 in the same year.
+Long the subject of controversy, tiger counts are now carried out using camera traps.
+The cameras are placed in strategic locations and are triggered by any movement in front of the cell.
+As each tiger has a different coat, with distinct stripes, the images are carefully studied, ensuring that the same animal is not counted twice.

 The fauna of Rajasthan